 Gwendolyn Elizabeth Brooks was an American poet, author, and teacher.
 Her work often dealt with the personal celebrations and struggles of ordinary people in her community.
 She won the Pulitzer Prize for Poetry on May 1, 1950, for Annie Allen, making her the first African American to receive a Pulitzer Prize.

 Michelle Carla Cliff was a Jamaican-American author whose notable works included Abeng , No Telephone to Heaven , and Free Enterprise .
 In addition to novels, Cliff also wrote short stories, prose poems and works of literary criticism.
 Her works explore the various complex identity problems that stem from the experience of post-colonialism, as well as the difficulty of establishing an authentic individual identity in the face of race and gender constructs.
 A historical revisionist, many of Cliff’s works seek to advance an alternative view of history against established mainstream narratives....

 Ta-Nehisi Paul Coates is an American author and journalist.
-Coates gained a wide readership during his time as national correspondent at The Atlantic, where he wrote about cultural, social, and political issues, particularly regarding African Americans and white supremacy.
-Coates has worked for The Village Voice, Washington City Paper, and TIME.
-He has contributed to The New York Times Magazine, The Washington Post, The Washington Monthly, O, and other publications.
+He gained a wide readership during his time as national correspondent at The Atlantic, where he wrote about cultural, social, and political issues, particularly regarding African Americans and white supremacy.

 Teju Cole is a Nigerian-American writer, photographer, and art historian.
 He is the author of a novella Every Day Is for the Thief , a novel Open City , an essay collection Known and Strange Things , and a photobook Punto d’Ombra .
 Critics have praised his work as having “opened a new path in African literature.”